scrazzz/AliucordPlugins/UITH/README.md

 # Upload Image To Host (UITH)

+**If you have installed this plugin during its development, you may need to delete UITH.json file in /Aliucord/settings folder in order for the new version to work properly.**

 ## Setting up
 If you don't know what sharex is then this plugin isn't for you.
 Please don't ask how to get a .sxcu file.
 I assume you know what it is and where to get it from, so let me explain how to use this plugin.